Along The Same Lines

 Sunday Oct 27, 2024

-In this episode, we meet amazing Alex Gamboa Grand, founder of Way of Being, a local plastic-free, low waste, sustainable, locally sourced home & beauty products store in Portland, OR!
-We explored her journey as an entrepreneur, some of her favorite items that are easy to swap out for more sustainable alternatives, and why the using your buying power as a consumer is an important part of the transition to a more sustainable lifestyle for everyone - without guilt, without unrealistic standards, and without sacrificing comfort, style, convenience or happiness. 🎙️Listen wherever you get your podcasts, and expect a new episode to drop every other week from now on. 👉 Want to support the show?
-We now have a PATREON!
-For as little as $5 a month, as a patron of the show, you can get special perks and allow us to keep telling stories, sharing inspiration and good vibes with the world 🥰 Visit www.patreon.com/c/alongthesamelinespodcast
+Meet Alex Gamboa Grand, founder of Way of Being, a local plastic-free, low waste, sustainable, locally sourced home & beauty products store in Portland, OR!
+We explored her journey as an entrepreneur, some of her favorite items that are easy to swap out for more sustainable alternatives, and why the using your buying power as a consumer is an important part of the transition to a more sustainable lifestyle for everyone - without guilt, without unrealistic standards, and without sacrificing comfort, style, convenience or happiness.

 Wednesday Sep 18, 2024